LINWEN607/congregate/runbooks/discovery.md

 ### Gitlab.com / SaaS

-#### Migration Host:
+#### Migration Host

 * Our migration host lives in GCP.
 Do we have firewall access to their instances?
 * Specific outbound IPs of the machine can be retrieved from the GCP console, so that they don't have to allow the entire GCP range through the wall
 * If you need to allow the entire GCP range (eg: for streaming imports) the range can be found [here](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range)
-    * Streaming imports (BitBucket, GitHub, soon to be GitLab) currently require `http` *or* `trusted https`.
+  * Streaming imports (BitBucket, GitHub, soon to be GitLab) currently require `http` _or_ `trusted https`.
 Self-signed certificates will fail.
 Options:
     * Disable `https` on the source instance
     * Add an external signed certificate to the instance
     * Use a `N (multi)-hop` migration
     * Use a `reverse proxy` that trusts the internal certificate and forwards requests
   * Note: The above options may require adjustments to the project scope and timeline
 * VPN usage is supported, but can limit migrations speeds
   * Make sure to remove any IP throttling that may be configured

 #### General Users